RobLoach/jquery-once/README.md

   // code segment is executed repeatedly.
 });
 $('div.calendar').once('calendar').click(function() {
-  // .once('calendar') filters out all elements which already have the
+  // .once('calendar') filters out all elements which already have been
-  // class 'calendar'.
-It applies that class to the remaining elements
-  // and leaves them in the jQuery object.
+  // filtered with once(), and the elements that haven't been filtered
-  // The previous set of elements can be restored with .end() });
+  // yet remain.
+The previous set of elements can be restored with
+  // .end().
+});
 ```